CoreMedia/coremedia-social-hub/documentation/Configuration.md

 __Connector Configuration__

-Since the Social Hub is not shipped with a native connector for this network, the actual connector configuration depends on the integration with a social media tool.
+Since the Social Media Hub is not shipped with a native connector for this network, the actual connector configuration depends on the integration with a social media tool.